Share your Stories

 • I Live In Poverty: Public-Policy Pushed Me Here

-by DMG, about 7 years ago
+by DMG, almost 8 years ago

 I live undignified in poverty as a Canadian Citizen due to the impacts of public policy in my life.
 I worked for 31 years as a care-provider to persons with intellectual challenges.
 I also worked for 16 years in rural BC as a paramedic.